Frequently Asked Questions

 A student entering GVCS for kindergarten must be 5 by September 1st.

 What is the age cut-off for TK?

-A child shall be admitted to transitional kindergarten at the beginning of a school year, or at a later time in the same year if the child will have his or her fifth birthday between September 2 and February 2.
+A child shall be admitted to transitional kindergarten at the beginning of a school year if the child will have his or her fifth birthday between September 2 and February 2.